-Colorectal cancer is the second leading cause of cancer–related deaths (link opens in new window) in the United States.
-It develops in the colon or rectum, usually as a small growth called a polyp.
+Colorectal cancer is the third leading cause of cancer-related deaths in women in the United States and the second leading cause in men.
+It is expected to cause about 50,260 deaths during 2017.1 It develops in the colon or rectum, usually as a small growth called a polyp.
 Because it can take several years for the polyp to develop into cancer, regular screening can often help prevent colorectal cancer.
 How?
-By finding and removing polyps before they become cancerous.
+By finding polyps that can be removed before they become cancerous.

-Don’t wait for symptoms to take action .
-The American Cancer Society (ACS) recommends screening for colorectal cancer beginning at a0067e 50 in most people.
+Don’t wait to experience symptoms before you take action.
+The American Cancer Society (ACS) recommends screening for colorectal cancer beginning at age 50 for most people.
 Chances of developing colorectal cancer increase a great deal after age 50.
-But if you are under 50, it is important to ask your doctor if you should begin getting tested earlier.
+But even if you are under 50, it’s important to ask your doctor if you should begin getting tested earlier.

 When colon cancer does have symptoms, they may include:

-Also, remember that early cancer does not cause pain, so it is important not to wait to feel pain before seeing a doctor.
-When colorectal cancer is detected early, it can have a 90 percent or better cure rate.
+If you’re experiencing any of these symptoms, talk to your doctor.
+Most often, these symptoms are not due to cancer, but early cancer often doesn’t cause pain, so don’t wait to feel pain before seeing a doctor.
+When colorectal cancer is detected early, it can have a 90 percent or better cure rate.2

-Amazingly, an estimated 60 percent of colorectal cancer deaths could be prevented if men and women 50 and older were screened routinely.
-However, only 61 percent of this group get screened.
+Amazingly, an estimated 60 percent of colorectal cancer deaths could be prevented if men and women aged 50 and older were screened routinely; however, only 61 percent of this group gets screened.1

 This material is intended for informational use only and should not be construed as medical advice or used in place of consulting a licensed medical professional.
 You should consult with your doctor.